 1. NordVPN vs CyberGhost Price

-CyberGhost – In comparison to NordVPN, CyberGhost’s prices are slightly cheaper for short-term plans, but is about the same monthly price with the two-year plan at $3.50/month.
+CyberGhost prices – In comparison to NordVPN, CyberGhost’s prices are about the same for monthly plans, and slightly cheaper for the two-year plans at $3.50 per month.

 2. NordVPN vs CyberGhost Speeds